Distance: 58.8 km – Elevation +40 m -40 m

-After boarding I made my way to the nearest lounge where I saw a fellow pilgrim studying the Lightfoot guide for the Via Francigena – his name was Mike from, he told me, many places in the USA and he too intended to walk to Rome.
-I enjoyed a breakfast of scrambled eggs on toast and also bought a sandwich for lunch for the onward journey to Guines.
+After boarding I made my way to the nearest lounge where I saw a fellow pilgrim studying the Lightfoot guide for the Via Francigena – his name was Mike, from he told me, “many places in the USA” and stated his intention to walk to Rome.
+He seemed intent on reading the guide so I left him and moved to the restaurant and enjoyed a breakfast of scrambled eggs on toast.
+I also took the opportunity to buy a sandwich for lunch for the onward journey to Guines.

 It was a warm day – around 25 degrees when I arrived in Calais.

 I had decided to walk directly to Guines and initially followed the Calais Canal.
-On the way I met a local gent who wanted to chat which gave me a first chance of using my new learnt French – I really didn’t understand much of what he said (hopefuly that will get better by the time I leave France) – the good news was that he clearly understood what I was saying!
+On the way I met a local gentleman who wanted to chat and opportunity to use my new learnt French.
+I really didn’t understand much of what he said ( hopefully that will get better by the time I leave France) – the good news was that he clearly understood what I was saying!

 It was a direct sun as I walked and, the hottest day I had experienced this year – it was a difficult walk with frequent rest stops.
 I missed the turn for the Guines Canal and so walked the final 5.5 kilometres along a busy road.
 I must admit that despite the shortish distance to Guines, I was never so glad as to arrive at the La Bien Assise camp site.
 I had previously arranged to stay in the mobile home they have set aside for pilgrims